Dan Hopkins enters his 31st season as the head tennis coach at Rose-Hulman in 2018-19 and has coached the sport at many levels for 40 years.

-The men's squad has won three consecutive HCAC tournaments to make the first three NCAA Division III Tournament appearances in program history.
+The men's squad has won four consecutive HCAC tournaments to make the first four NCAA Division III Tournament appearances (2015-18) in program history.
 Rose-Hulman also recorded its first NCAA Tournament win in men's tennis in 2017, defeating Wheaton (Ill.)
 5-4 in a first round match.

 The 2011 men's squad also earned a share of the regular season league title.
-Rose-Hulman enters the 2018 men's spring season with a 30-match winning streak against HCAC competition.
+Rose-Hulman enters the 2019 men's spring season with a 39-match winning streak against HCAC competition.

 On the women's side, Rose-Hulman has won two HCAC regular season titles (2010, 2011) and two HCAC Tournament championships (2010, 2016).
 The team appeared in the 2011 and 2017 NCAA Division III Tournaments.
 The 2016-17 team earned a bid by defeating Hanover 5-4 in last fall's conference tournament championship match.